 Synchronize an audio recording with your score

-By default, Flat provides a great audio playback that interprets the music you write and discover directly in your web browser.
-However, sometimes you want to play a recording of the score or tab to listen to a real interpretation of the creation, or simply help you transcribe it on your score.
+By default, Flat provides a great audio playback that interprets the music you write directly in your web browser.
+However, sometimes, you may want to play a recording of the score or tab so an original interpretation of the creation is played instead of the builtin playback.
+You may also simply need a synchronized recording to help you transcribe it on your score.

 You can upload your own MP3 file or link music recordings with your sheet music.